IoT functionality completed. Coopener is now centrally controlled and accessible by web.

 Raspberry Pi to Arduino communication using Python and serial comms.

-Building a framework for Home Automation devices, starting with my chickens!
+Building a framework for Home Automation devices, starting with the worlds first IoT chicken coop.

 The Smart Home project has begun...